MutlucanKarinca/rice-leaf-disease-detector/README.md

 An AI-powered web application that detects diseases in rice plant leaves using deep learning.

+## Live Demo

+You can access the live demo of the application at [Rice Leaf Disease Detector](https://rice-leaf-disease-detector.onrender.com).

 ## Features

 - Real-time disease detection